volkamerlab/lab_repos_check/README.md

 ## How to add a new repository

-We recommend using VS Code and to unwrap words via View > Word wrap (untick); otherwise the Markdown table is hard to read.
+We recommend to use VS Code and to unwrap words via View > Word wrap (untick); otherwise the Markdown table is hard to read.

 For a new repository `your_repo`,